-Service Limits: Telehealth: Two events per year Available Prior Authorization: Refer Utilization Management Guidelines.
+Procedure Code: Service Unit: Service Limits: Telehealth: 90791 Event (completed evaluation) Two events per year Available Prior Authorization: Refer to Utilization Management Guidelines.
 Staff Credentials: Must be performed by a West Virginia licensed psychologist in good standing with WV Board of Examiners of Psychology, a Supervised Psychologist who is supervised by Board approved Supervisor, a Physician, or a Physician Extender.